Skip to main content

 Environment Variables

 You can set environment variables using the environment node of the process.
-These will be part of the environment of all commands of the process.
+These will be part of the environment of all commands in the process.

 E.g: